antonionduarte/go-simple-protocol-runtime/README.md

 ## Configuration (YAML)

 Example applications can be configured via a simple YAML file using the `pkg/runtime/config` package.
+For the `pingpong` example, YAML is used for logging and buffer settings, while self/peer hosts are provided via flags.
 A minimal schema looks like:

 ```yaml
 logging: